This is part 2 of a post which began with the question “How do we get enough T3 into our thyroid hormone receptors?”

 Ideally, a balance is achieved between D2- and D3-expressing cells (and D1-expressing cells) in a given tissue so that the net impact is a good level of TR occupancy in all cells combined, across an organ or tissue.
 This determines its overall hypothyroid/euthyroid status.

-Length of time T3 is bound to receptors
+Reduced length of time T3 is bound to receptors

 We get more “bang per buck” out of locally converting T4 into T3 in our D2-expressing cells, according to Bianco et al, 2019.

-- The T3 we convert from T4 within a D1-x cell (not shown in the image) remains bound to the receptor for less time (“~ 30 minutes”) before quickly exiting the cell to contribute to T3 circulation, likely because D1 enzyme is located just inside the cell wall, close to where transporters enable hormones to exit the cell.
+- The T3 we convert from T4 within a D1-x cell (not shown in the image) remains bound to the receptor for less time (“~ 30 minutes”) before quickly exiting the cell to contribute to T3 circulation, likely because D1 enzyme is located just inside the cell membrane, close to where transporters enable hormones to exit the cell.

 - The longer time spent in the nuclear receptor of D2-x cells adds up to a 6x greater potency / effect of T3 occupancy in the nuclei of D2 cells versus D1 cells.